yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 # 📖 Education

 - *2021.09 - Present*, **Ph.D.
 Candidate** in Software Engineering
-  - **Master of Science** degree earned en route to the Ph.D.
+  - University of California, Irvine, USA
   - Donald Bren School of Information and Computer Sciences
-  - University of California, Irvine, USA
+  - **Master of Science** degree has been earned en route to the Ph.D.
 - *2016.09 - 2020.06*, **Bachelor** of Computer Science and Technology
+  - Wuhan University, China
   - School of Computer
-  - Wuhan University, China

 <!-- Nov 22, 2019 1:00 PM Hangzhou, China -->